SVD Calculator

 Comparison: SVD vs. other matrix decompositions

 The SVD is related to other common decompositions but not identical.
-The table below summarizes some key differences for real 2×2 matrices.
+The comparison below summarizes what each factorization is best at revealing for small real matrices.

 | Decomposition | Factorization form | Matrix requirements | What it reveals |